Picture of Ann Hamilton

 Ann Hamilton

-Yes on Measure Y to Renew Petaluma’s Urban Growth Boundary
+Win: Petaluma Votes Yes on Measure Y to Renew the Urban Growth Boundary

-This upcoming election, Petaluma has an opportunity to vote YES on Measure Y to renew its Urban Growth Boundary, which protects open spaces and farm lands and supports climate-smart growth for the next generations.
+Measure Y renews Petaluma’s current Urban Growth Boundary, which protects open spaces and farm lands and supports climate-smart growth for the next generations.

 Petaluma’s current voter-approved Urban Growth Boundary, which was approved in 2010, expires in 2025.
 On July 1st, 2024, the City Council unanimously decided to place the issue on the ballot and ask for voters’ approval to renew it in the upcoming November election.
-Now, Petaluma residents have the opportunity to ensure these protections will remain in place for the next 25 years!
+Now, these protections will remain in place for the next 25 years!

-Learn more about the campaign and add your support to our growing endorsements list by visiting the website: renewpetalumaugb.org
+Learn more about the campaign and see full list of endorsements by visiting the website: renewpetalumaugb.org

 Why It Matters